Mish-al7/EKS-ALB-example/README.md

 # EKS-ALB-example
-2048 game deployed using EKS, ALB as Ingress and VPC
+2048 game deployed using EKS, ALB as Ingress and VPC.
+The image of the 2048 game is already uploaded in the registry and the details is given inside the deployment manifest.

 step 1: Install and set-up AWScli and configure (aws cofigure) using access key and secret key from your AWS account.